JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/guides/polyhedral.md

 Polyhedral is a particular choice of start system for homotopy continuation.

-The advantage of so called polyhedral homotopies over [totaldegree homotopies](/guides/totaldegree) is that the number of paths to track can be significantly smaller for the polyhedral homotopy.
+The advantage of so called polyhedral homotopies over [total degree homotopies](/guides/totaldegree) is that the number of paths to track can be significantly smaller for the polyhedral homotopy.

 Here is how it works: